Integralist/integralist.co.uk/content/posts/monitoring-best-practices.md

 When dealing with TSDB's ([Time Series Database](https://en.wikipedia.org/wiki/Time_series_database)) you'll find they will start aggregating multiple data points into a single data point.
 This is known as the "roll up" effect.

+> [!NOTE]
-> Note: if you weren't aware, a TSDB is made up of key/value pairs.
+> if you weren't aware, a TSDB is made up of key/value pairs.
 The key is the timestamp and the value is the metric value at that point in time.

 The problem with 'rolling up' data is that it _smooths_ out your data points.
 Meaning you shift from a graph that has lots of spikes (i.e. a graph that shows every possible false positive), to a graph that covers up those false positive spikes.